felipedfe/site-utopika/README.md

 <img src="https://raw.githubusercontent.com/felipedfe/felipedfe/main/assets/utopika-print.jpg" alt="tela da aplicação" width="600">

 ## •Description
 Utopika design studio´s website.
 It has some features that I tried to implement “from scratch” to be able to practice, such as filter by tags, access to the Instagram API, the functionality to switch between languages and others.
-I'm currently remodeling it to use the Styled Components library.
+What I like about this project is that I'm always coming back to it to improve it.

 ## •Challenges
 At one point in the project it became very difficult to organize element classes using css files, so i started implementing the styled components.
 I also had some difficulty accessing the instagram API and managing its possible errors.

 ## •Technologies and Libraries
 - JavaScript